All you need to know about taking your pet on its hols.

 While we don’t cover the costs of routine and preventative treatments, it’s worth taking measures to ensure your cat’s good health.
 Such as vaccinations, neutering and treatments to control parasites like fleas and worms.

-Cats may be adept at surviving, but with their playful nature and hunting instincts, it’s no surprise when they get into scrapes and fights with other felines.
+Cats may be skilled at surviving, but with their playful nature and hunting instincts, it’s no surprise when they get into scrapes and fights with other felines.

 The best option to protect them is to make sure you have adequate insurance in place.
 With a choice of time limited and lifetime cover, 24/7 vet support and extra savings and discounts, our cat insurance will leave you purring.